YoussefAithaddou/Predcition-of-Airline-Passengers-Satisfaction/README.md

-# Predcition-of-Airline-Passengers-Satisfaction
+# Predcition-of-Airline-Passengers'-Satisfaction
-This projects aim to compare different classification models (Logistic regression, Decision tree and SVM) to predict airline customers' satisfaction.
+This project aims to compare different classification models (Logistic regression, Decision tree, and SVM) to predict airline customers' satisfaction.

-* Scraped over 500 pages of reviews and ratings from RotenTomatoes.com for the movie Mortal Kombat 2021 using python and selenium.
-* Cleaned and converted data into a matrix of token counts with the help of sklearn's CountVectorizer.
-* Optimized Naive-Bayes multiclass classifier using GridsearchCV to choose the optimal parameters.
-* Classified data and predicted the movie ratings based on the written reviews.

 # Resources Used
 * Python Version: 3.7